 What Is a Contract Specialist?

-Contract specialists are often called purchasing directors, agents or managers, though the term contract specialist also refers to positions available at government agencies and manufacturing firms.
-In this position, you'll be expected to act as a shrewd negotiator and work to achieve the best possible deal for your organization.
-You also might supervise contractors' performances to ensure that the stipulations of the contract are being met.
+Contract specialists are often called purchasing managers, directors, or agents, though the term contract specialist also refers to positions available at government agencies and manufacturing firms.
+These professionals act as shrewd negotiators and work to achieve the best possible deal for an organization, as well as supervise contractors' performances to ensure that the stipulations of the contract are being met.

 Contract specialist duties include creating, examining, and monitoring contractual agreements between the organization that he or she works for and materials or labor suppliers.
-Part of the job of a contract specialist, it's important to be aware of legislative and regulatory issues that may be related to the contracts you're overseeing.
-You might have to make contractual revisions as laws and regulations are established, or if old laws and regulations are changed or otherwise modified.
-Another important element of your job involves building relationships with trusted vendors and keeping a detailed list of possible contractors needed for any given situation.
+Part of the job of a contract specialist is being aware of legislative and regulatory issues that may be related to the contracts you are overseeing.
+You might have to make revisions to contracts if new laws and regulations are established, or if old laws and regulations are changed or otherwise modified.
+Another important element of a contract specialist's job involves building relationships with trusted vendors and keeping a detailed list of possible contractors that may be needed for any given situation.

 A bachelor's degree is the typical education needed for employment as an entry-level contract specialist, and many fields of study are considered acceptable.
 Some contract specialist programs are available online.
 However, you are not always required to have earned a bachelor's degree as long as you've taken at least 24 credit hours in areas like business, economics, law, contracts, or a similar field.
 For those interested in growing their career or in higher levels of professional employment, graduate education and prior work experience may be helpful in career advancement.
 On-the-job training is also fairly common for people in this field.

 Voluntary certification also is available through agencies like the Federal Acquisition Institute.
-To earn Federal Acquisition Certification-Contracting (FAC-C), you'll need to meet education, training and experience requirements.
+To earn Federal Acquisition Certification-Contracting (FAC-C), you'll need to meet education, training, and experience requirements.
 Other organizations involved in certification of those in this profession include the American Purchasing Society, Next Level Purchasing Association, and the Universal Public Procurement Certification Council.